-SNAP EBT Equipment & Services
+SNAP EBT Equipment, Services and Implementation

 To accept SNAP electronic benefit transfer (EBT) access at your market, you will need to select a service provider to provide the point of sale (POS) equipment, process transactions, and deposit money in your bank account.
 Finding the right service provider for your market requires a little research.
 Like shopping for a cell phone, there are multiple service providers, equipment options, types of service, and a range of fees to learn about before signing a contract.